McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 > Hugo generate lunrjs index.json at the root of public folder.
 > When you build the site with `hugo server`, hugo generates it internally and of course it doesn’t show up in the filesystem

+## Mermaid

+The mermaid configuration parameters can also be set on a specific page.
+In this case, the global parameter would be overwritten by the local one.

+> Example:
+>
+> Mermaid is globally disabled.
+By default it won't be loaded by any page.
+> On page "Architecture" you need a class diagram.
+You can set the mermaid parameters locally to only load mermaid on this page (not on the others).

+You also can disable mermaid for specific pages while globally enabled.